matplotlib/matplotlib/doc/api/index.rst

   - :doc:`axes_api`: most plotting methods, Axes labels, access to axis styling, etc.

-(Note that there is also a parallel `matplotlib.pyplot` API interface that is considered useful for interactive work; see :ref:`usage patterns <usage_patterns>`, below).

 Example: We create a Figure ``fig`` and Axes ``ax``.
 Then we call methods on them to plot data, add axis labels and a figure title.